 1 teaspoon kosher salt

-1 to 1 1/4 cups filter water
+1 to 1 1/4 cup filter water

 Add a bit more water if you see dry flour.
 It should be shaggy and wet like the picture above.

 Measure the flour in a large bowl.
 Add the salt and mix.
 Make a well in the middle of the flour, add the water and sourdough starter.
 Mix with a spatula or dough whisk until all the flour has been absorbed.
 The dough should be wet, but not too wet.
 It should be able to hold a loose ball shape.
 See picture above.
 This is the first rise.

 Preheat your oven to 475-degree.
 Half an hour before the second rise is finished place a 4 1/2 quart dutch oven on the center rack.
 I recommend using cast iron, it will give you the coveted crust you desire.